nodejs/node/doc/api/test.md

 This function is used to create a hook running after each subtest of the current test.

+**Note:** The `afterEach` hook is guaranteed to run after every test, even if any of the tests fail.

 ```js
 describe('tests', async () => {